 RAIDERRS can result from invalid command arguments or from a system problem.
 The error may refer to the configuration of a volume or an individual drive.
-For example, you can encounter the error while reconfiguring the disk tray with volumes that have been added but not mounted, or the problem may be related to the hardware or an embedded component.
+For example, you can encounter the error while reconfiguring the Sun StorEdge T3 array with volumes that have been added but not mounted, or the problem may be related to the hardware or an embedded component.

-In general, RAID errors can be diagnosed by checking the status of the volumes mounted on the disk tray.
+In general, RAID errors can be diagnosed by checking the status of the volumes mounted on the Sun StorEdge T3 array.
 Often, an existing but unmounted volume can trigger the error.
 Other times, a conflict occurs when a new version of the binary is downloaded while previous volumes are still being used.